 Christian feast day: Wilfrid (Catholic Church and Church of England)

 On April 24, in the year 0, Christian feast day: Wilfrid (Catholic Church and Church of England).
-This event is recorded as a Holidays event in the history of April 24, a notable event in this corner of history.
+This event is recorded as a Holidays event in the history of April 24, one of 380 recorded events on this date across all of history.

 Key Facts